mkieblesz/local-workspace/README.md

     * check out for more in [todos](#todo)

+3. Repo updates.

+    * running management commands and tests from command line with no worry about environment variables

+        * .env file is separated out of makefile, activated by activate command, all/most of them point to local services
+        * .env.test file is separated out of makefile and explicitly imported in settings so can run tests from command lin

+    * dockerfiles for all services only to be built and used locally
+    * updated makefile structure, more or less following `https://github.com/getsentry/sentry/blob/master/Makefile`
+    * added fixtures necessary with initial user and landing pages in cms

-3. Directory structure for uktrade workspace assumed by this repo.
+4. Directory structure for uktrade workspace assumed by this repo.

     ```text
         uktrade                         # workspace folder containing all repos from github.com/uktrade